-It’s never too early to start to look ahead to next season.
+It’s never too early to start looking ahead to next season.
 Over the coming weeks, we will examine what comes next for each team in the Power 5 conferences and also those outside the Power 5 who could make noise on the national stage.
-Today: The Utah Utes.
+Today: the Xavier Musketeers.

 Xavier found itself back in the NCAA tournament Sweet 16 for the first time since 2012.
 It marked the third time in coach Chris Mack’s six seasons and the fifth time in the past eight seasons overall.
 The only other schools to accomplish that feat from 2008 until now were Syracuse, Louisville, Arizona, Duke, Kansas, Kentucky, North Carolina and Wisconsin.
 That puts the Musketeers in some pretty elite company, and they will have a good chance to stay in that neighborhood this season.

 Point guard Dee Davis and center Matt Stainbrook were the only two players of significance the Musketeers lost.
 They return six of their top eight from last season, including sophomore Trevon Bluiett.

 The 6-foot-6 forward joined the long list of Xavier players who seemingly go from unheralded to marquee status in little time.
 Keep an eye out for a pair that could make that leap this season as newcomers who aren’t entirely new.
 They were part of Xavier’s 2014 recruiting class but made their contributions last season only in practice.